ADHD Is Now Widely Overdiagnosed and for Multiple Reasons

-Other factors seen as responsible and requiring greater caution include a well-established pattern of overdiagnosing ADHD in boys, based on a tendency among evaluators to “overrate male externalizing behavior,” and the relative age effect, where children born close to kindergarten or school cut-off dates are, one of the studies cited found, 30 percent to 60 percent more likely to be diagnosed with ADHD.
+Other factors seen as responsible and requiring greater caution include a well-established pattern of overdiagnosing ADHD in boys, based on a tendency among evaluators to “overrate male externalizing behavior,” and the relative age effect, where children born close to kindergarten or school cut-off dates are, one of the studies cited found, 30 to 60 percent more likely to be diagnosed with ADHD.
 They are also likely to “receive psychostimulants” such as Ritalin “twice as often as children born only a few days later, but after the cut-off date.”

-Significantly, the relative age effect was shown to drive overdiagnosis not just in the U.S., but also in Canada, Sweden, Iceland, and the UK.
-Extrapolated to the U.S. population as a whole, the consequences are stark: “Approximately 1.1 million children received an inappropriate diagnosis [of ADHD] and over 800,000 received stimulant medication due only to relative [im]maturity.”
+Significantly, the relative age effect was shown to drive overdiagnosis not just in the U.S., but also in Canada, Sweden, Iceland, and the U.K. Extrapolated to the U.S. population as a whole, the consequences are stark: “Approximately 1.1 million children received an inappropriate diagnosis [of ADHD] and over 800,000 received stimulant medication due only to relative [im]maturity.”

-After a systematic literature search using Medline, PsychINFO, PubMed, and Web of Science, tied on a sequence of relevant keywords, the authors—Eva Charlotte Merten, Jan Christopher Cwik, Jürgen Margraf, and Silvia Schneide—“found significant evidence of overdiagnosis of attention-deficit/hyperactivity disorder” in the U.S. and other developed countries, with notable signs “that diagnosticians are prone to making mistakes in the decision-making process,” resulting in both mis- and overdiagnosis.
+After a systematic literature search using Medline, PsychINFO, PubMed, and Web of Science, tied on a sequence of relevant keywords, the authors—Eva Charlotte Merten, Jan Christopher Cwik, Jürgen Margraf, and Silvia Schneide—“found significant evidence of overdiagnosis of attention-deficit/hyperactivity disorder” in the U.S. and other developed countries, with notable signs “that diagnosticians are prone to making mistakes in the decision-making process,” resulting in both misdiagnosis and overdiagnosis.

 One study bearing out these findings (Bruchmüller et al 2012) sent “case vignettes describing a child fulfilling or not fulfilling diagnostic criteria for ADHD to 473 child and adolescent psychotherapists and asked them to indicate which diagnosis they would assign.”
 Overall, “16.7 percent of psychotherapists diagnosed ADHD although diagnostic criteria were not fulfilled.”
-In addition, “only 7 percent gave no diagnosis,” although the altered case vignette did in fact fulfill the criteria for ADHD, at least according to the DSM.
+In addition, “only 7 percent gave no diagnosis,” although the altered case vignette did, in fact, fulfill the criteria for ADHD, at least according to the DSM.
 As a result, “there were significantly more false-positive than false-negative diagnoses.”

-The same study found that ADHD was diagnosed “two times more often in the boy-version of the case vignettes,” reflecting a common finding in ADHD research that boys and male teens are far-more likely than their female counterparts to receive a diagnosis.
+The same study found that ADHD was diagnosed “two times more often in the boy-version of the case vignettes,” reflecting a common finding in ADHD research that boys and male teens are far more likely than their female counterparts to receive a diagnosis.
 Here, too, “there is a difference between clinical data, with male to female ratios between 5:1 and 9:1, and epidemiological data with ratios of approximately 3:1.”

 “The diagnostic criteria of ADHD also contain risks,” the authors of the meta-study indicate, “since they lack an exclusion criterion due to medical conditions,” such as sleep apnea, that can resemble ADHD.
 “Beside [such] evidence for low validity of diagnostic criteria, at least in the case of ADHD,” they add, “it is evident that diagnostic criteria are not reliable enough, as even trained clinicians interpret same symptoms differently.”
-That may be because the criteria listed in the DSM, when pediatricians do consult it, include behavioral characterizations as open-ended and overlapping as “fail[ing] to finish things,” has “difficulty sticking” to tasks,” and “shifts excessively from one activity to another.”
+That may be because the criteria listed in the DSM, when pediatricians do consult it, include behavioral characterizations as open-ended and overlapping as “fail[ing] to finish things,” has “difficulty sticking” to tasks, and “shifts excessively from one activity to another.”